Deep Reinforcement Learning for Resource Constrained Multiclass Scheduling in Wireless Networks: Introduction

-The problem considered here is hard to solve due to at least two main technical challenges.
-First, with the exception of few special cases, there is no simple closed-form expression for the problem and {\it a fortiori} for its solution.
-Second, the problem solving algorithm has to be scalable with the number of active users.
-Existing approaches rely on combinatorial methods or suboptimal solutions, which seem to work satisfactorily in specific scenarios, failing though to perform well when the number of active users becomes large.
-This motivates the quest for alternative solutions.
-In this paper, we propose to resort to Deep Reinforcement Learning (DRL) to tackle this challenging problem.
+The considered problem here is hard to solve due to several major technical challenges.
+First, with the exception of very few special cases, there is no simple closed-form expression for the problem and {\it a fortiori} for its analytical solution.
+Second, optimization algorithms that solve the problem have to be computationally efficient and implementable in large-scale wireless networks.
+Applying optimal methods from combinatorial optimization, such as branch and bound algorithm \cite{BranchAndCutIntro}, results in solutions exhibiting prohibitively high computational complexity and being hard or impossible to meaningfully scale with the number of active users.
+Other existing approaches relying heuristics, approximations, or relaxations, provide suboptimal solutions, which seem to work satisfactorily in specific scenarios but fail to perform close to optimal in general cases and with large number of users.
+Moreover, the proliferation of new use cases makes the problem of efficient and scalable scheduling and resource allocation more intricate.
+This will be exacerbated with the advent of the emerging mobile systems (Beyond 5G/6G), which will involve high-dimensional optimization domains, various application scenarios, as well as heterogeneous, often conflicting, QoS requirements.
+This motivates the quest for alternative methods.